FORMiND-Lab/formind-lab/content/authors/2_jiongming_chen/_index.md

 ---
 # Display name
-title: JIANG, Yan 江燕
+title: CHEN, Jiongming 陈炯铭

 # Full name (for SEO)
-first_name: Yan
+first_name: Jiongming
-last_name: Jiang
+last_name: Chen

 # Username (this should match the folder name)
 authors:
-  - yan_jiang
+  - 2_jiongming_chen

 # Is this the primary user of the site?
 superuser: false